 We take the time to understand your problem, talking you through best practises.

-Handoff to our technical team to fullfill the order, machine any bespoke parts & quality assure.
+Handover to our technical team to fulfill the order, machine any bespoke parts & quality assure.

 We'll then install your machine, demo & train, and then provide year-round post-purchase support.See our FAQs for support

 All new Cap Coder machines come with 12 months warranty on parts and service

 Cap Coder design and manufacture their machines from their base in Oxfordshire, England.

 Call us here at Cap Coder and we will most likely be able to diagnose the problem over the phone.
 If it is an easy enough fix then we might be able to talk you, or your site engineer, through it over the phone.
 If it is an electrical or program issue and you have remote access installed in the machine then we will be able to take control of the machine from here at Cap Coder.
 If the problem is more serious then we can book a visit for one of our service engineers to come out.

 Remote Access is an optional extra that we offer that allows us to take control of our machines from anywhere in the world with internet access.
 This is attractive to overseas customers or larger companies that may want to make program changes at some point in the future.
 In addition, it gives us the possibility to diagnose potential electrical programs within the machine.